xypeng97/xypeng97.github.io/_pages/about.md

 News
 ======
-* **Apr, 2020 -** We submitted our papepr on human perception of exoskeleton actuation timing to 2021 EMBC!
+* **Apr, 2020 -** We submitted our paper on human perception of exoskeleton actuation timing to 2021 EMBC!
 * **Oct, 2020 -** I was nominated by Robotics Institute for the Rackham International Student Fellowship!
 * **Jan, 2020 -** I joined Stirling Research Group as a research assistant.
 * **Sep, 2019 -** I started my Master's in Robotics at University of Michigan!
-* **Jun, 2019 -** I graduated from Shanghai Jiao Tong University with honor: Excellent Undergraduate in Shanghai.
+* **Jun, 2019 -** I graduated from Shanghai Jiao Tong University with honor: Excellent Undergraduate in Shanghai!
 * **Jan, 2019 -** Our paper on design of soft continuum manipulators is accepted for publication on 2019 RoboSoft!